Quantum thermochemical engines: Irreversible thermochemical cycles

 where the first (second) term for the 1D-BEC dominates if $L_x<\mathcal{O}\big(L_y L_z^5\big)$ ($L_x>\mathcal{O}\big(L_y L_z^5\big)$).
 The other energy corrections used in the computation of \eqref{tau.max}, namely $W^{\textnormal{C}}_{k,\textnormal{irr}}-Q_{k,\textnormal{irr}}$, have different size scalings for isothermal-isochoric transformations compared to the other strokes.
 Indeed, the leading orders for all other strokes are

-Neverthless, these orders and other subleading orders, that multiply $\widetilde\xi$, multiply the time derivative of the temperature or that of the volume, which thus vanish for isothermal-isochoric processes as discussed in Appendix \ref{en.corr}.
-The resulting size scaling for isothermal-isochoric transformations is
+Neverthless, these size scalings originate from orders that multiply $\widetilde\xi$, namely the time derivative of the temperature or that of the volume, and these contributions vanish for isothermal-isochoric processes.
+The size scaling for isothermal-isochoric transformations, resulting by computations in appendix \ref{en.corr} with $\widetilde\xi=0$, is

 with the first (second) term of the 1D-BEC dominating when $L_x<\mathcal{O}\big(L_y L_z^3\big)$ ($L_x>\mathcal{O}\big(L_y L_z^3\big)$).

 The isothermal chemical Carnot and Otto cycles are treated separetely in the following, because isothermal-isochoric transformations are part only of the latter.